Catherine Taylor (orienteer)

 Catherine Taylor or Cat Taylor (born 11 August 1989) is a British orienteer.

 She made her international breakthrough by winning a bronze medal in the long distance at the 2014 European Orienteering Championships in Palmela.
-The next year at the 2015 World Orienteering Championships in Inverness, Scotland, she placed sixth in the long distance.
+The next year at the 2015 World Orienteering Championships in Inverness, Scotland, she placed fifth in the middle distance and sixth in the long distance.

-Taylor also won the 2012 British sprint Championships at University of York and has won the overall JK Title twice.
+Taylor also won the 2012 British sprint Championships at University of York and has won the overall JK Title twice in 2013 and 2015.

 She was a student at the University of Edinburgh from 2011 to 2012, and competed for EUOC.